vipintv45/productapp/README.md

 "# productapp"

-Before running the application, have to create the database(local) with following details
+ 1.Before running the application, have to create the database(local) with following details

      DB name : ProductsDb
      Collections :products,users

+ 2."Server" is the backend server folder and
+    "Products" is the angular folder

-The angular application folder uploaded without node-modules
+ 3.The angular application folder(Products) uploaded without node-modules